hemachaitanya/Complete-Kubernetes/Notes.md

 #### Orchestration Platform:
 The container orchestration platform is a software system or service that `manages containerized applications`.
 Popular container orchestration platforms include `Kubernetes, Docker Swarm, and Apache Mesos`.
 #### - what is container orchestration
-  container orchestration nothing but `automation of the workloads`  such as  `deployment, scaling, networking , loadbalancing ,service discovery` and lifecycle management of containers.it will helps to deploy an application across different environments without any interruptions or need to redesign it.
+  container orchestration nothing but `automation of the workloads`  such as  `deployment, scaling, networking , loadbalancing ,service discovery` and `manages containerized applicatons`.it will helps to deploy an application across different environments without any interruptions or need to redesign it.
 #### kubectl: kubernetes control
 - `This is a command line tool to communicate with k8s api server.`
 - Inside k8s we have a Certificate Authority and keys available which are used to secure all k8s communications.